GBERESEARCH/trendvisualizer/README.md

 ### The library provides methods to:
   - Extract historical OHLC data for commodities from Norgate Data and S&P 500 from Yahoo Finance.
   - Calculate technical indicators over a range of time periods and aggregate to determine trend strength.
-  - Display charts of markets based on trend strength:
+  - Display charts of markets based on trend strength.

 &nbsp;